ember-learn/ember-blog/source/2020-04-17-the-ember-times-issue-144.md

 Be kind,

-Chris Ng, Jessica Jordan, Jared Galanis the crowd and the Learning Team
+Chris Ng, Jessica Jordan, Jared Galanis, Amy Lam and the Learning Team